SukiCZ/boardgamegeek/docs/index.rst

 ============

-``boardgamegeek`` is a Python library which makes it easy to access data from BoardGameGeek_ using their official XML API.
+``bgg-api`` is a Python wrapper to easily access data from BoardGameGeek_ XML API.

-It's an almost completely rewritten fork of libBGG_.
+It's continuation of boardgamegeek2_, which is an almost completely rewritten fork of libBGG_.

 Table of Contents
 =================